 How to Make a Referral

-Our waiting list is open for online and phone counselling for up to 24 sessions.
+Our waiting list is open for face-to-face, online and phone counselling for up to 24 sessions.

 If you are interested in counselling and our waiting list is open, please contact us on the below details and we will send you a Referral Form.
-Once this is returned, you will be invited for an initial appointment and counselling will take place after this if appropriate.
+Once this is returned, you will be placed on our waiting list.
+We will invite you for an initial appointment once a space becomes available and counselling will take place after this if appropriate.

 Our counsellors are all specialists in working with people that have experienced trauma.
 They are all registered with professional counselling associations (BACP, NCS and UKCP) and have completed, or are in the process of completing, a professional counselling qualification.

 Our organisation is a member of the British Association of Counselling and Psychotherapy (BACP) and works within its ethical framework.